Violence Prevention Programs

 OSHA Guidelines for Health Care

-The Occupational Safety and Health Administration (OSHA) Guidelines for Health Care and Social Service Workers offer an excellent framework for thinking about the challenges of workplace violence prevention.
+The Occupational Safety and Health Administration (OSHA) Guidelines for Health Care and Social Service Workers provide a strong framework for workplace violence prevention.

 OSHA's five major elements of an effective workplace violence prevention program are:

-It is important to understand that these guidelines are intended to help organizations implement effective workplace violence prevention programs; they are not enforceable regulations.
-However, OSHA's regulatory authority derives from the General Duty Clause.
+These guidelines help organizations implement workplace violence prevention strategies but are not enforceable regulations.
+However, OSHA’s authority comes from the General Duty Clause.

 Program Goals

-The goal is to eliminate or reduce worker exposure to conditions that lead to death or injury from violence by implementing effective security devices and administrative work practices, among other control measures.
+The primary goal is to eliminate or reduce worker exposure to violence through security measures, administrative practices, and other control strategies.

 Knowledge Check Choose the best answer for the question.